-Business environment risk is the risk that can arise as a result of changing external factors in the business environment in which PIA operates.
+C.6.1 Business environment risk is the risk that can arise as a result of changing external factors in the business environment in which PIA operates.
 These are considered under three sub categories: economic, social and technology; market forces; and political, statutory, legal and regulatory.
 Capital is not specifically held to account for business environment risk although the impacts are considered when modelling forward looking capital requirements for the main risk types.
 This risk is assessed as part of the operational risk process.

-Conduct risk is the risk that can arise from the approach taken to the customer relationship.
+C.6.2 Conduct risk is the risk that can arise from the approach taken to the customer relationship.
 It is not a separate category of risk, but a different way of assessing the impact from a customer perspective.
 It primarily arises on the operational risk categories under the Group Risk Framework.
 Separate risk appetite statements apply to conduct risk.

-Group risk is the risk associated with being part of a group, particularly as a result of contagion.
+C.6.3 Group risk is the risk associated with being part of a group, particularly as a result of contagion.
 Operational and counterparty default risks arising from group interactions are considered and reflected in the model when they are material.
 Capital is not held for reputational damage that can arise from other group activities.
 Reputational damage is considered as an indirect impact in the operational risk process.

-Strategic risk is the risk that can arise as a result of ineffective or inadequate business strategy decisions in relation to competitors, consumers and the market.
-These risks are inherent in the UK and Europe (UK&E)'s chosen strategy and the environment in which it operates.
+C.6.4 Strategic risk is the risk that can arise as a result of ineffective or inadequate business strategy decisions in relation to competitors, consumers and the market.
+These risks are inherent in the Savings & Retirement Solutions' (S&RS) chosen strategy and the environment in which it operates.
 It primarily impacts future earning potential and capital is not specifically held for this risk as it is not deemed material.
 The risks are identified through the business planning process and are managed by operating in various markets.